Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Proposed Channel Modeling Framework

 where $X = [ X_1, X_2, ..., X_n ]$ is the i.i.d. input sequence and $X_{min}$ is the smallest value in the sequence of $X$ \cite{evt_02}-\cite{evt_04}, \cite{evt_08}.
-Referring to Corollary \ref{cor:meanexcces}, the best threshold, $u_{0}$, is the highest threshold below which, the mean excess function, i.e., $E(u -X |X < u)$, is a linear function of $u$.
-Therefore, the mean residual life plot should be a straight line for thresholds $u<u_{0}$, with slope and intercept equal to $\frac{\xi}{1-\xi}$ and $\frac{\tilde\sigma_{u_{0}} - \xi u_{0}}{1-\xi}$, respectively.
+Referring to Corollary \ref{cor:meanexcces}, the best threshold, $u_{0}$, is the highest threshold below which, the mean excess function, i.e., $E(u -X |X < u)$, is a linear function of $u$, based on the $R^2$ measure: Larger value of $R^2$ indicates a better linear fit to the empirical data.
+Therefore, the mean residual life plot should be a straight line for thresholds $u<u_{0}$, with slope and intercept equal to $\frac{-}\xi{1-\xi}$ and $\frac{\tilde\sigma_{u_{0}} + \xi u_{0}}{1-\xi}$, respectively.
 However, if the mean residual life plot behaves almost linearly for all possible thresholds, the decision of optimum threshold is determined by using a parallel approach entitled parameter stability method.